AddeAndersson/TDDD56/Lab3/README.md

 * _Question 3.1_: In data-parallel skeletons like ``MapOverlap``, all elements are processed independently of each other.
 Is this a good fit for the median filter?
 Why/why not?

+Yes, beacuse we only want to take the median of the elements inside of the filter-kernel, therefore we have to sort the elements differently in each kernel call.

 * _Question 3.2_:  Describe the sequence of instructions executed in your userfunction.
 Is it data dependent?
 What does this mean for e.g., automatic vectorization, or the GPU backend?

+It is data dependent since we first have to store the data in a local array then sort it, therefore it can't be vectorized automatically.